devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

             icon: https://raw.githubusercontent.com/devfile-samples/devfile-stack-icons/main/golang.svg
           ```
     2. Setup `components`
-        - A `name` is required for a component.
+        - A `name` is required for a component
         - If a `container` entity is defined, an `image` property must be
-        specified.
+        specified
         - Though `endpoints` is optional, it is needed to expose
-        the port for web connections.
-This requires an endpoint `name`
+        the port for web connections and requires:
-        and `targetPort` to expose, for example `8080` if that is your http
+          - An endpoint `name`
-        port.
+          - A `targetPort` to expose, for example, `8080` if that is your http port
-        - The web service might need to connect to a external
+        - The web service might need to connect to an external
         database using environment variables.
 In this case, define
         environment variable names and values for the
         container component under `env`: